-Israel’s population of just over 8 million is approximately 75% Jewish, 17% Muslim, 2% Christian and 1.5% Druze.
-The remainder are smaller religious minorities.
+Israel’s population of about nine million is approximately 75 per cent Jewish, 21 per cent Muslim, two per cent Christian and one per cent Druze.
+The remainder are smaller religious communities.
 Within the majority Jewish population there is a growing Messianic Jewish community, estimated to number approximately 20,000.
-Within the wider Christian communities a large number of churches are officially registered, including Catholic (Roman, Armenian, Syrian, Chaldean and Greek Catholic, and Maronite), Eastern Orthodox (Greek and Syrian Orthodox), Oriental Orthodox (Armenian Apostolic) and Protestant (Anglican) traditions.
+Within the wider Christian communities, a large number of churches are officially registered, including Catholic (Roman, Armenian, Syrian, Chaldean and Greek Catholic, and Maronite), Eastern Orthodox (Greek and Syrian Orthodox), Oriental Orthodox (Armenian Apostolic) and Protestant (Anglican) traditions.
 Non-recognised churches may operate but cannot establish personal status courts.
 The Ethiopian Orthodox, Coptic Orthodox and Lutheran churches, together with the Convention of Evangelical Churches in Israel, have outstanding applications for full recognition.

 Messianic believers have at times faced social prejudice and harassment.
-In some cases Jewish people seeking to enter Israel under the Law of Return (Aliyah) claim they have faced obstruction or discrimination if their Messianic beliefs have become known to the authorities.
+Jewish people seeking to enter Israel under the Law of Return (Aliyah) often claim they have faced obstruction or discrimination if their Messianic beliefs have become known to the authorities.
 Within Arab Muslim communities, there is strong family and societal pressure against those who choose to leave Islam.
 In extreme cases those who leave Islam can face violent responses from family members.
 Recognised Christian communities have also faced societal pressure, including at the hands of ultra-Orthodox groups or radical Israeli settlers who have perpetrated campaigns of vandalism against church buildings in what are known as “price tag” attacks.
 Churches also experience difficulties in their relationships with the Israeli Government, sometimes due to the perceived pro-Palestinian stance of some churches.
-Diplomatic relations between the Holy See and Israel are strained, exacerbated by the Holy See’s recognition of the State of Palestine in an accord signed in June 2015.
-Areas of tension include the issue of ownership of some holy sites with an implication for the tax status of some Catholic church assets.
-Efforts are ongoing to restore relations.
+Tensions between the State of Israel and the recognised churches are often related to property disputes.
+In 2019 church leaders in Jerusalem condemned the disputed sale of church property to Jewish developers in the Jaffa Gate district as a deliberate attempt to weaken the Christian presence in Jerusalem.
+There is a long-standing dispute between the Holy See and Israel on the tax status of certain church assets.